 Dublin vs New York – shopping, food, and going out

+There is an abundance of options for shopping, food, festivals and events in New York.
 One of the best things about these two cities is their innumerable restaurant and cuisine options – but don’t expect to find cheap eateries without some hard graft as the average prices to eat out are high.

 Still, Dublin ends up a bit cheaper overall with an average three-course meal for two at a mid-range restaurant costing around €60 vs NYC’s €84.